teaholic/Refactoring-Tennis-Kata/python/README.md

 ### Step #1 - I used Extract class to treat a temporary field tempScore.

 After this step, I noticed that tempScore is repeated twice now.
 Also, p1points and p2points are temporary values too.
 Finally, the result type is anemic - hidden in the switch statements of the score method (primitive obsession).

+### Step #2 - I used more of Extract class to reduce the number of lines in the score method (long method).

+I notice that the method score of the new three classes is executed if a condition is met.
+This is a good opportunity to refactor with a Chain of Responsibility pattern in the next iteration.